amygrinn/cronpush/README.md

 ## Tests

-Tests use the database specified by the environment variable MYSQL_TEST_DB, `cron-push-test` by default.
+Tests use the database specified by the environment variable MYSQL_TEST_DB .
 The database will be cleared completely for each test

 ### Standalone